juyongjiang/AdaMCT/README.md

 ```

 ## Auto-tuning Hyperparameter
-Open `AdaMCT/hyper_adamct.test` and set several hyperparameters to auto-searching in parameter list.
+Open [`./hyper_adamct.test`](./hyper_adamct.test) and set several hyperparameters to auto-searching in parameter list.
 The following has two ways to search best hyperparameter:
 * **loguniform**: indicates that the parameters obey the uniform distribution, randomly taking values from e^{-8} to e^{0}.
 * **choice**: indicates that the parameter takes discrete values from the setting list.

-Here is our hyperpatermeter searching space for `hyper_adamct.test`:
+Here is our hyperpatermeter searching space for [`./hyper_adamct.test`](./hyper_adamct.test):
 ```bash
 learning_rate loguniform -8,0
 hidden_size choice [16,32,64,96,128]